yanjunyangmonash/ECE4078_Lab/Week01-02/GazeboPenguinPiStetup.md

 ```

 ### Speed up the Gazebo visualization
-To speed up your Gazebo visualization inside the VM, replace ```~/catkin_ws/src/penguinpi_gazebo/penguinpi.world``` with [penguinpi.world](penguinpi.world) and switch off the Firefox performance accelaration.
+To speed up your Gazebo visualization inside the VM, replace ```~/catkin_ws/src/penguinpi_gazebo/penguinpi.world``` with [penguinpi.world](penguinpi.world) and switch off the Firefox performance acceleration.
 This should boost Gazebo's FPS from about 2.5 to 20.

 You may further boost the performance by increaseing the Base Memory (Virtualbox -> Settings -> System -> Motherboard).